Skip to content

 Learn more about YOLOv8

-RTDETRv2 (Real-Time Detection Transformer version 2) is an object detection model developed by Baidu, leveraging the power of Vision Transformers (ViT) to achieve high accuracy while aiming for real-time performance.
+RTDETRv2 (Real-Time Detection Transformer v2) is a state-of-the-art object detector from Baidu that leverages the power of Vision Transformers to achieve high accuracy while maintaining real-time performance on powerful hardware.

 Architecture and Key Features